MasterL500/TreasureChecklist-Geode/about.md

 ### Additional Info
 First Geode mod, getting the hang of programming in GD.
 To report bugs, crashes or incompatibilities with other mods, create an issue on the Github Page found below.

-<cr>**WARNING:**</c> Android version might be unstable so proceed with care.

 ### Special Thanks
-Colon - For the JSON file that includes every treasure room chest.
+* Colon - For the JSON file that includes every treasure room chest.
-Geode - Documentation and tools to program on GD.
+* Geode - Documentation and tools to program on GD.